sbslee/fuc/README.rst

        vcf-rename   [VCF] Rename the samples in a VCF file. vcf-slice    [VCF] Slice a VCF file.
-       vcf-vcf2bed  [VCF] Convert a VCF file to a BED file. vcf-vep      [VCF] Filter a VCF file annotated by Ensemble VEP.
+       vcf-vcf2bed  [VCF] Convert a VCF file to a BED file. vcf-vep      [VCF] Filter a VCF file annotated by Ensembl VEP.

    optional arguments:
      -h, --help     Show this help message and exit.